OscarViquez/atl-transit/README.md

 ### Start Storybook Showcase

-To start the development server run `npx nx run storybook <project-name>`.
+To start the development server run `npx nx run shared:storybook`.
 Open your browser and navigate to http://localhost:4200/.

 <br/>